-This course examines the various marketing approaches used to attract customers, analysis various sales strategies used in determining such concepts as target markets and close rates.
+ENT 203 Digital Marketing and Social Media Quarter Credit Hours4 various sales strategies used in determining such concepts as target markets and close rates.
 It examines the emerging forms of social media in terms of effectiveness and methods and means of optimization.
 The course will also explore the various ways businesses respond to media inquiries through the management of such systems as sales forces, phone banks, customer service and on-line responses.